Alaska Family Resource Center Network

 The purpose of the Alaska Family Resource Center Network is to support the development, growth, and sustainability of culturally responsive Family Resource Centers that build on the strengths and meet the unique and diverse needs of all Alaskan communities and their families.

-Family Resource Centers (Nationally)
+Current Family Resource Centers in the Network:

 The benefits of joining the Alaska FRC network